D-side/digital-garden/_notes/Workplace.md

 ### Mobile office

 It just so happens sometimes that I take my office with me.
+My laptop hops out of the dock into my backpack along with [[Chargers|a compact suite of chargers]].
+For particularly busy trips I also have a couple portable USB-C monitors providing a bigger working/observation surface.